Who hires temporary foreign workers? You’d be surprised

 “We have to do our due diligence, and we recognize that,” MP Kellie Leitch said in an interview with Global News.
 “We have committed to reviewing this and fixing this program, because we realize there have been some discrepancies. … We need to pick up our socks.”

-Compare Canada’s influx in temporary foreign workers with new immigrants annually:New immigrants and temporary foreign workers in Canada - 2006-2012 »
+Compare Canada’s influx in temporary foreign workers with new immigrants annually:Click here to view data »